 Rolling film takes time.
 If I had to change my memory card every time I took 36 images, I would be pausing every few minutes to change my card.
 Rolling film takes longer than changing a card!
 On the other hand, film shooters are very intentional with their work, so they take fewer images, but they’re all stunning.
 My style includes those in-between moments of imperfection, and I like it that way.
 I’ve done a couple of ceremonies that were EXTREMELY short–Like less than 4 minutes.
 Moments could have easily been missed had I been shooting film.

 During wedding season (our wedding season in Texas is about 9 months out of the year!)
 I photograph weddings almost every weekend.
 Sometimes I shoot two in one weekend.
 At this rate, I like delivering my images 1-2 weeks after the wedding.
 Otherwise I get WAY behind and grumpy(Poor Jason LOL).
 With film, this isn’t an option.
-It usually takes a few weeks to get images back from the lab.
+It usually takes two weeks to get images back from the lab.
 Then you have to edit your digital images (if you’re a hybrid photographer) to match the film.
 I would rather edit a thousand digital images in one afternoon(all while providing sneak peeks on my blog 3 days after the wedding!) than make my couples wait 4-8 weeks to even see a peek of their wedding photos!
 No one (except the couple) is even interested by that point, and the wedding is old news.

 During wedding ceremonies and receptions I shoot at least 2 or 3 frames per image.
 I don’t want to risk blinking eyes, blur, or weird facial expressions.
 I upload between 3,000-6,000 images PER WEDDING!
 With film, you have to be more mindful of the perfect time and the perfect exposure.
 That means missing some great moments.
 Wedding days are fast-paced, and I know my limits.
 I shoot in RAW digital so if something cute is happening, I don’t have to worry (AS much) about having the perfect settings.
 Example: This photo took me [way] more than one shutter click to get.